The following is taken from CARS 2018 Rules and Regulations

 |CARS National Rally Cross & Rally Sprint Regulations|

-The following are general rules for all Rally Cross events run by CARS affiliated clubs.
+The following are general rules for all Rally Cross and Rally Sprints run by CARS affiliated clubs.
 Additional rules may be added by an individual region and/or a Rally Cross and Rally Sprint series to supplement these regulations, but these regional or series regulations may not contravene these National Rally Cross and Rally Sprint Regulations.

 Rally Cross is an event where participants compete against the clock and total time taken over the competitive sections of the event determines placing.
 Rally Cross can be a competitive level, but must, first and foremost, be a training forum designed to accent the development of vehicle handling skills while limiting both top and average speeds attainable by competitors.

-28.2.2 Two or more cars are permitted on the course simultaneously.
+27.2.2 Two or more vehicles are permitted on the course simultaneously.
 Organizers must take measures to insure that there will be no wheel to wheel racing or passing.
 Organizers may grant a re-run or issue a time allowance to compensate the affected competitor who slows or stops to avoid passing.

 (a) The following documents, valid on the day(s) of the event, must be presented at registration: